Day in the life

 Main Lessons for Classes 9 and 10

 The main lesson schedule changes each year, it has a range of curriculum designed to lay the foundation for all of the other studies.
-For 2019/2020 the schedule for Class 9 through 12 can be viewed here.
+An example schedule for Class 9 through 12 can be viewed here.

 The Craft Rotation for Class 9